-The green circle means that everything is in great order, namely the achievement is over the indicators designed by us.
-We like the latter the best.
+- The green circle means everything is in the right order; the achievement exceeds the indicators we designed.

 Scrolling list tutorial – The Slider

-Under the achievement summary table there is a slider.
+Under the achievement summary table, there is a slider.

-Conclusion: Use OFFSET to create dynamic presentation!
+Conclusion: Create a dynamic presentation!

 We have chosen this way; you can download the free Excel worksheet from here!